borkdude/jet/README.md

 [:foo {:a 1}]
 ```

-See this [blog](https://insideclojure.org/2018/06/21/tagged-literal/) by Alex Miller for the rationale behind `tagged-literal`.
+See this [blog](https://insideclojure.org/2018/06/21/tagged-literal/) by Alex Miller for more information on the `tagged-literal` function.

 ## Streaming